RayyanNafees/pb-llm/docs/session_2025-10-15_13-27-26.380/pocketbase_docs_full.md

 const address = record.get("address")

 ## 12.Introduction - API rules and filters
-# Introduction - API rules and filters
+- API rules and filters
-Open Source backend in 1 file with realtime database, authentication, file storage and admin dashboard
-## Content
 API rules and filters  ### API rules
 API Rules are your collection access controls and data filters.
 Each collection has 5 rules, corresponding to the specific API action: